 - Information about your marketing preferences;

 - If you are a director or partner of your Intermediary Firm, we may need to check and verify your identity and will collect information about your date of birth, National Insurance Number and current and previous three years’ addresses together with performing credit or other financial checks on you;

 - Transactions you have completed and quotations you have requested;

-- Information about how you use the Website, IT, communication and other systems.
+- Information about how you use and interact with the Intermediary Tools, Aviva’s websites, communications you receive from Aviva and other systems;

 - Your responses to surveys, competitions and promotions;

 - Information about continued professional development activity that you complete with Aviva.

 This Personal Information is required to provide products and/or services to you in your capacity as an intermediary for Aviva.
 If you do not provide Personal Information we ask for, it may delay or prevent us from providing these products and/or services to you.

 We collect Personal Information about you when you or your Intermediary Firm does business with us, including dealings we have with you through a number of channels, such as:

 - If you create an online user account or use the Intermediary Tools;